raw-labs/raw-code-review-api/README.md

 ## Acknowledgements

 - **Contributors**: Thanks to all our contributors for their efforts.
-- **Third-Party Tools**: This template utilizes Salesforce, Jira, and Confluence, demonstrating integration with RAW Labs.
+- **Third-Party Tools**: This template utilizes Jira and GitHub and demonstrates integration with RAW Labs.

 ## Contact